Location Factors to Consider When Buying a House

 A modest house near a Johannesburg school once sold for more than a larger home in a distant suburb.
 Families chased the school zone, not the square metres.
 That smaller home became an investment that grew steadily, while the larger one struggled to draw buyers.

-Take a bargain home on the outskirts where the nearest grocery store is 20 minutes away and the closest hospital nearly an hour, and every errand becomes a trek.
-A house within a location rich with services gives you easier daily life, stronger resale value, and an investment that holds its worth over time.
+Take a bargain home on the outskirts where the nearest grocery store is 20 minutes away and the closest hospital nearly an hour, and every errand becomes a long haul.
+A house in an area rich with services gives you easier days, stronger resale, and an investment that holds its worth over time.

 When considering amenities, ask:

-A family once moved into a home where every neighbour kept dogs, alarms, and high walls.
-They soon learned why: crime was rampant.
-Break-ins were common, and property values slid downhill.
-Just a few kilometres away, another location thrived.
-Community policing was active, neighbours watched for each other, and values rose.
+A family moved into a street where every neighbour had dogs, alarms, and high walls.
+They soon found out why: break-ins were common and prices were sliding.
+A few kilometres away, another suburb was thriving, with active community policing, neighbours looking out for each other, and values climbing.

 When judging security, ask: